 Cycling in Taitung County

 The east coast of Taiwan is sparsely populated, with gorgeous mountains, making it an ideal location for the serious cyclist.
 Popular routes take you north from Taidong to Hualien, and further to Taroko Gorge if you’re willing to make it.
-If you have even a remote interest in cycling, we recommend you take this opportunity as it’s a great way to see some of the last accessible and untouched mountain beauty the world has to offer.
+If you have even a remote interest in cycling, I recommend you take this opportunity as it’s a great way to see some of the least accessible and untouched mountain beauty this island has to offer.

 Getting Around Taitung / Local Transport